rskort/CP2K-MD-Analysis/README.md

 ---

-For further questions or contributions, please open an issue or submit a pull request on the project's repository.
+For any further questions or contributions, please open an issue or submit a pull request on the project's repository.
+Or you can contact me at r.s.kort@umail.leidenuniv.nl.

 Happy Analyzing!